 People often put off filing bankruptcy because of the fear of what it will do to their credit score.
+However, your bankruptcy and credit score are tied together in ways most of us don’t consider.
 We have been taught that a high credit score is a requirement for a happy life.
 In fact, it is not.
 You can be perfectly happy and make healthy financial decisions with a low or recovering credit score.
 But you can’t do it if you’re overwhelmed with debt.
 A bankruptcy fixes that.
+And, your credit score WILL recover– faster than you think.

 Having a bankruptcy on your credit report will take you out of the home purchase market for a few years, it’s true.
 However, most clients start getting credit card offers a month after they file bankruptcy.
 My hope is my clients have a new clarity around managing their money and make smart decisions about credit after filing bankruptcy.
 Here are a few thoughts to consider.